BitPoet/RtfPasterTinyMce/README.md

 Unlike regular copy and paste e.g. from MS Word, where images are contained as file:// links and unusable, images are pasted as data: URLs.

-Since every application constructs the clipboard contents differently, the RTF parser may or may not be able to extract everything.
+Since every application constructs the clipboard contents differently, the plugin may or may not be able to extract the images.

 ### Tested
 Microsoft Word:  works
-LibreOffice Writer: doesn't work
+LibreOffice Writer: works

 ## Version

-0.0.3 - alpha
+0.0.7 - alpha

 ## Status